customerio/customerio-ios/README.md

 ## Tracking push metrics

-When handling push messages from Customer.io, you may want to have your app report back device-side metrics for message interaction.
-Customer.io supports three of these metrics: `delivered`, `opened`, and `converted`.
-More information about these metrics can be found by [visiting our push developer guide](https://customer.io/docs/push-developer-guide).
+When handling push messages from Customer.io, you may want to have your app report back device-side metrics when people interact with your messages.
+Customer.io supports three device-side metrics: `delivered`, `opened`, and `converted`.
+You can find more information about these metrics [in our push developer guide](https://customer.io/docs/push-developer-guide).

-If you have already configured [rich push notifications](#rich-push) then our SDK will, by default, automatically track `opened` and `delivered` events for push notifications originating from Customer.io.
-If you would like to disable this behaviour you can do so by calling `configure` on either the shared or your initialized CustomerIO instance:
+If you already configured [rich push notifications](#rich-push), then our SDK will automatically track `opened` and `delivered` events by default for push notifications originating from Customer.io.
+If you want to disable this behaviour, you can call `configure` on your initialized CustomerIO instance or the shared instance:

 ```swift
 CustomerIO.config {